top of page

 3. Evaluation Plan

-Data collection will occur through validated surveys, HRIS reporting, digital communication analytics, and structured interviews.
-Monthly reviews will focus on immediate workload and cognitive-load patterns.
-Quarterly evaluations will integrate psychological measures and program use.
-Bi-annual summaries will identify broader trends, and an annual report will inform executive planning.
-This cadence ensures early detection of issues while allowing leadership to make timely adjustments.
+Data is collected through validated surveys, HRIS reporting, digital communication analytics, and structured interviews.
+Monthly reviews focus on workload patterns.
+Quarterly reviews integrate engagement and utilization data.
+Biannual and annual summaries inform structural adjustments.

 4. Legal and Ethical Compliance